 - 1. Member States shall lay down the rules on effective, proportionate and dissuasive sanctions applicable to infringements of the rights and obligations relating to the principle of equal pay [...].
 Member States shall take all measures necessary to ensure that they are implemented and, without delay, notify the Commission of those rules and of those measures and of any subsequent amendment affecting them. - 2.
-Member States shall ensure that the sanctions include fines guaranteeing a real deterrent effect for the infridgements of the rights and obligations relating to the principle of equal pay, taking into account relevant factors such as gravity and duration of the infringement, serious negligence on the part of employer or any other aggrevating or mitigating factor applicable to the circumstances of the case. [...] - 3.
-Member States shall establish specific sanctions to be imposed in case of repeated infringements of the rights and obligations relating to equal pay between men and women [...]. - 4.
+Member States shall ensure that the sanctions [...] guarantee a real deterrent effect for the infringements of the rights and obligations relating to the principle of equal pay [...]. [...]
+These may include fines. - 3.
+Member States shall ensure that specific sanctions apply in case of repeated infringements of the rights and obligations relating to equal pay between men and women [...]. - 4.
 Member States shall take all measures necessary to ensure that the sanctions provided for are effectively applied in practice.